 Driving for a rideshare app like Uber and Lyft is a great way to put income in your pocket.
 Whether you treat it like a side gig or your full-time job, be aware of these common errors that could spell problems at tax time.

-If you use the standard method for calculating your deduction, you should not also be deducting itemized expenses.
-These include things like car washes, gas, maintenance, depreciation, fees, insurance, repairs, oil, tires, registration, or lease payments.
-The standard method accounts for these and allows you to deduct a flat rate of 54.5 cents/mile.
+If you use the standard method for calculating your deduction, you should not be deducting itemized expenses in addition to mileage.
+Itemized costs include things like car washes, gas, maintenance, depreciation, fees, insurance, repairs, oil, tires, registration, or lease payments.
+The standard method accounts for these and allows you to deduct a flat rate.
 Writing off these individual expenses when you use the standard method is actually double-dipping.
 You could wind up with a big penalty from the IRS if you are caught.

 Make no mistake – the #1 best thing you can do for your taxes as a rideshare driver is to file with TaxSlayer Self-Employed.
 Get all the credits and deductions you deserve – plus the one-on-one support you need for your unique situation.

 This article was last edited on April 22, 2022.